rackerlabs/support-how-to/content/cloud-backup/generating-your-encrypted-key-in-cloud-backup.md

 SSL web security standard for transmitting data over secure connections.
 Only your encrypted passphrase is sent to Rackspace.
-All communication between your computer and Rackspace servers for Cloud Backup is done over SSL. meaning that no one can intercept and read your messages.
-You can, however, encrypt your passphrase yourself using the public/private key for your system (and bypass Rackspace's client-side encryption library), by using the following method:
+All communication between your computer and Rackspace servers for Cloud Backup is done over SSL, meaning that no one can intercept and read your messages.
+You can, however, encrypt your passphrase yourself by using the public/private key for your system.
+This method bypasses Rackspace's client-side encryption library.

+Encrypt your passphrase by using the following script:

     #!/usr/bin/env python
     # rcbucrypt.py - Create hex encryption key for API call to set encryption password.